thorncorona/google-step-portfolio/portfolio/src/main/webapp/blog/3_step_internship.md

 # STEP Internship

 Thoughts about my step internship.
+This blog page will get eventally completed...